February 13, Reading 3 – Matthew 28

 “And Jesus cried out again with a loud voice and yielded up his spirit.”

-How great a depth is in this verse alone.
+There is much depth in this verse alone.

-To see the Son, God’s word become flesh, to see Him yielding up His Spirit.
+To hear God in the Person of the Son, God’s word become flesh, cry out – to see him yield up His Spirit.

-It must have been a voice loud like no other voice heard before or since.
+This must have been a voice loud like no other voice in time, before or since.

-Because this is the Being who is the energy by which creation came about AND the energy that continues to sustain all things.
+Because this is the POWER who is the energy by which creation came about _and_ the energy that continues to sustain creation.

-We praise You, for You have saved us.
+We praise You, for You have saved us from sin, the devil and death.

 Hallelujah!